Reviews You Can Rely On

 Our Analysis and Test Results

 The Revo Explore is a beginner-friendly snowshoe with a simple binding system and lightweight decking.
-It is a little loud and works best on flat, casual terrain with packed snow.
+The plastic decking is a little loud and works best on moderate terrain.

 Performance Comparison

-msr revo explore for women snowshoes review - the revo is a simple, easy-to-use snowshoe.
+msr revo explore for women - the revo is a simple, easy-to-use snowshoe.

 The Revo is a simple, easy-to-use snowshoe.